walterdavis/inlay/README.md

 Each field on a page must have its own unique name.
 (Field names may be used over again on other pages, but if you use the same field name twice, you will only get one value -- repeated -- for that duplicate field.)
 The combination of the page URL and the field name is used to identify each data field, so there is no way to use the same data on more than one page.

 If you are using Freeway Pro, the Inlay Action (item-action and inline-action variants) may be used to mark individual page elements or headings as editable.
 The Inlay Page Action may be used to mark the `title` tag as editable, too.
+Only the elements that you have marked in this fashion will be editable in Inlay.

 If you are not using the Actions, you may identify each editable element in your template by adding the following HTML5 `data-` attributes:

-* `data-source` = The name of the data field.
-(Must be a valid PHP variable name.)
+* `data-inlay-source` = The name of the data field.
+(Must begin with a letter a-z, and may not contain any spaces or punctuation besides the underscore character.)
-* `data-format` = Either `string` or `markdown`, indicating the output format.
+* `data-inlay-format` = Either `string` or `markdown`, indicating the output format.
 Content in Markdown format will always return a `<p>` or another block-level tag around its content, so you may not use this format in settings where that combination of tags would be illegal, such as inside another `<p>`.

 Only pages that you want to use as templates need to be marked up in this manner.
-Inlay may be used in a mixed site, i.e. one containing static pages and either dynamic or virtual pages.
+Inlay may be used in a mixed site, i.e. one containing a mix of static pages and either dynamic or virtual pages.

 > ####Static Pages

-> Just like any other HTML pages, these are static pages (or pages that use a different dynamic replacement system) and do not have any `data-source` or `data-format` markings within them.
+> Just like any other HTML pages, these are static pages (or pages that use a different dynamic replacement system) and do not have any `data-inlay-source` or `data-inlay-format` markings within them.

 > ####Dynamic Pages